fauust/mariadb-pdf/README.md

  MariaDB Pdf-Creator looks through a list of mariaDB urls and extracts information into a pdf

 ## Usage
+    uses urls.csv as a base for pdf creation
     Run Script.py, change settings for creation in the config.json

 ## Dependencies: